drzow/tb-ng/README.md

 Tumblr Backup Next Generation

+This is branched from https://gitlab.com/kennydude/tb-ng with some fixes, updates, and improved video support.
+Everything below this is from the original author.

 This is a new version of tumblr-backup, a script I wrote in NodeJS to backup a tumblr.

 This version is written in Python, and it is a lot better including the ability to